articulate/tugboat/README.md

 ## Static Custom Configuration

-Are you a company where you want all of your devs to use the same custom configuration?
+Are you at company where you want all of your devs to use the same custom configuration?
 Well we are too, so we have you sorted there as well!

 Head on over to [Tugboat Bootstrapper](https://github.com/articulate/tugboat-bootstrapper) to learn how to create a repo with static configs